 The program is sponsored locally by WBNS-10TV and Nationwide Insurance.
 Organizers are seeking nominees who embody the true spirit of volunteerism -- people who don't look for recognition, but who deserve to be recognized.

 Twenty nominees will be invited to the local Jefferson Awards ceremony planned for April 4.
-Five central Ohio winners will be announced.
+At that time, five central Ohio winners will be announced.

 Each of those winners will receive a medallion and a check for $500.
 One of those five will be selected to attend the national Jefferson Awards ceremony in Washington, D.C., where five national winners are selected.
 In 2011, one of the central Ohio local winners, Rachel Muha of Westerville, was selected as a national winner.